Reference Guide#

 This service can deal with multiple languages and scripts.
 It expects UTF-8 encoding.
 Be on the lookout for question marks (?), squares (▖) or other unwanted characters like �.
 They may be an indication of encoding issues and may result in data loss.
 Bad encoding or character loss is not something our service can correct for you.

-Deliverability Confidence Score (Basic)#
+Deliverability Confidence Score (Recommended)#

 Global Email includes a DeliverabilityConfidenceScore (DCS) with each email.